-The Finnish Tax Administration has provided detailed guidance on this matter and the Income Tax Act provision § 9, subsection 8 defines the concept of effective management.
+The Finnish Tax Administration has provided detailed guidance on this matter, and the Income Tax Act defines the concept of effective management.
 A corporate entity’s place of effective management is considered to be in Finland if its board of directors or other body making top-level decisions on daily management is located in Finland.
 However, when determining whether a place of management exists in Finland, other circumstances relevant to the company’s organisation and business operations are also taken into account.

 Permanent establishment (PE)

-A PE is, in general, formed in line with the Organisation for Economic Co-operation and Development (OECD) Model Convention.
+A PE is, in general, formed in line with the OECD Model Convention.